SweatierUnicorn/RTL8152B-USB-Ethernet-Driver-for-WinCE-7.0/README.md

 - Microsoft Visual Studio 2008
 - Windows CE ARM toolchain
 - Toradex CE700 SDK
-- Python for the post-link PE patch step

 ## Build Notes

-- `compile_rtl8152.bat` optionally uses `panasonic_pe_patcher.py` if it is placed next to the script.
-- If the patcher is not present, the script still completes and skips that optional step.
 - Deployment and registry integration may differ on other BSPs.

 ## Notes

 - This repository is intended for source distribution.
 - Old builds and local binary artifacts are not required for publication.
-- `panasonic_pe_patcher.py` is expected by the build script and should be available separately if you want to reproduce the same DLL build process.

 ## Publishing

 See `GITHUB_PUBLISH.txt` for a short example of how to initialize and publish this folder as a GitHub repository.